ranvis/php-ext-cbor/README.md

 Constant:
 - `Cbor\Tag::CBOR_TAG_URI`

-If the option is enabled, an instance of class that implements PSR-7 `UriInterface` is encoded as an `text string` with {uri} tag.
+If the option is enabled, an instance of class that implements PSR-7 `UriInterface` is encoded as a `text string` with {uri} tag.